 This highly-interactive April 29th event was moderated by Jen Ratay, Executive Director, SV2, in conversation with Lance Fors, Community Leader & Board Chair of Reading Partners, New Teachers Center & SVP, Mara Low, Program Director here at the Sobrato Family Foundation, and Irene Wong, Director of Local Grantmaking, David & Lucile Packard Foundation.
 This panel of seasoned foundation grantmakers and nonprofit leaders explored how the building blocks for creating greater impact are essential to helping nonprofits “make the case” and tell a compelling story about their work and impact.
 They demystified the process they go through to make decisions, and reflected on both the common mistakes and best practices they see when they evaluate proposals from nonprofits.

-Click here for a list of our speakers’ suggested resources, and here for a pdf copy of the session’s slide deck.
+Click here for a list of our speakers’ suggested resources (also found in our Resource Guide) and here for a pdf copy of the session’s slide deck.
 The two-part session recording is posted on the Sobrato Family Foundation’s YouTube channel.